Quantitative properties of the non-properness set of a polynomial map: Abstract

 \section{Abstract}

-Let $X\subset\C^n$ be an affine variety covered by polynomial curves, and let $f: X\rightarrow\C^m$ be a generically finite polynomial map.
-In \cite{jel5} the first author showed that the set $S_f$, of points at which $f$ is not proper, is covered by polynomial curves.

-We generalize this result to the field of real numbers.
-We prove that if $X\subset\R^n$ is a closed semialgebraic set covered by polynomial curves, and $f: X\rightarrow\R^m$ is a generically finite polynomial map, then the set $S_f$ is also covered by polynomial curves.
-Moreover, if $X$ is covered by curves of degree at most $d_1$, and the map $f$ has degree $d_2$, then the set $S_f$ is covered by polynomial curves of degree at most $2d_1d_2$.
-For the field of complex numbers we get a better bound by $d_1d_2$, which is best possible.

-Additionally, if $X=\C^n$ or $X=\R^n$, and a generically finite polynomial map $f$ has degree $d$, then the set $S_f$ is covered by polynomial curves of degree at most $d-1$.
+Let $f$ be a generically finite polynomial map $f: \C^n\to \C^m$ of algebraic degree $d$.
+Motivated by the study of the Jacobian Conjecture, we prove that the set $S_f$ of non-properness of $f$ is covered by parametric curves of degree at most $d-1$.
 This bound is best possible.

+Moreover, we prove that if $X\subset\R^n$ is a closed algebraic set covered by parametric curves, and $f: X\rightarrow\R^m$ is a generically finite polynomial map, then the set $S_f$ of non-properness of $f$ is also covered by parametric curves.
+Moreover, if $X$ is covered by parametric curves of degree at most $d_1$, and the map $f$ has degree $d_2$, then the set $S_f$ is covered by parametric curves of degree at most $2d_1d_2$.

+As an application of this result we show a real version of the Bia\l ynicki-Birula theorem: Let $G$ be a real, non-trivial, connected, unipotent group which acts effectively and polynomially on a connected smooth algebraic variety $X\subset\R^n$.
+Then the set $Fix(G)$ of fixed points has no isolated points.